OfficeDev/microsoft-teams-apps-eprescription/README.md

 | [Documentation](https://github.com/OfficeDev/microsoft-teams-apps-eprescription/wiki/Home) | [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-eprescription/wiki/Deployment-Guide) | [Architecture](https://github.com/OfficeDev/microsoft-teams-apps-eprescription/wiki/Solution-Overview) |
 | ---- | ---- | ---- |

-Many hospitals and healthcare institutes perform tele-consultation or virtual consults so that doctors can connect with patients remotely.
+Hospitals and healthcare institutions are increasingly performing tele-consultation or virtual consults so that doctors can connect with patients remotely.
 Each appointment results in a prescription being generated.
 Unlike physical appointments that enable doctors or admins to hand out physical prescriptions to patients, a virtual consult makes this process challenging since admins need to capture prescriptions details from doctors and send these to patients.

-This app is designed to automate the process of sending prescriptions to patients in an electronic format without any manual intervention from admins.
-Doctors can pull up their appointment details and quickly generate an e-prescription for each appointment which lands in a patient’s inbox.
+The E-prescriptions app is designed to automate the process of sending prescriptions to patients in an electronic format without any manual intervention from admins.
+Doctors can pull up their appointment details and quickly generate an e-prescription for each appointment which lands in a patient’s email inbox.

 Here is a high-level overview of the app: